ding-lab/BreakPointSurveyor/README.md

 # BreakPointSurveyor

-*A comprehensive workflow to analyze and visualize interchromosomal breakpoints.*
+*A comprehensive pipeline to analyze and visualize structural variants*

 This is the `master` branch which implements the TCGA_Virus workflow.